Friskky1/jet-docs/docs/faq.md

 In order to make sure all incorrect item IDs are eliminated, you will need to run the following patch using VSCode with node.js installed.
 [check if over 24 patch](https://discord.com/channels/739984913599692881/739984972873596938/824837425528176650) from discord [discord.gg/EmuTarkov](https://discord.gg/NJANk5gCeN))

+## What's the difference between JET (JustEmuTarkov) and the SPT-AKI project?
+Both projects accomplish the same task.
+They both emulate the EFT backend server to allow you to play a singleplayer-only version of Escape From Tarkov.
+Intricately, both emulators have significant differences in code, but they are mostly indistinguishable for the user, as both function the same way.
+However, this means SPT-AKI mods will not work on JET, and vice-versa.
+Additionally, AKI requires a legitimate EFT license, whereas currently, JET does no legitimacy checks on the client.
+Most people make their choice based upon their perception of the communities or mod availability.

+The major difference that separates SPT-AKI from JET is that JET has a small development team that is working to make a multiplayer-compatible JET server that allows you host a dedicated match server to play co-op with your friends.
+However, the development on this is very slow, considering the amount of reverse engineering required.
+Please don't ask us about the ETA for this, as it's a very ambitious project, and we work on it on our own time.

+JET support is offered on this Discord, the partnered ConfigFreaks Discord, and the official JET Discord, whereas SPT-AKI support is only available on the Guilded known as Senko's Pub.
+We do not offer any support to SPT-AKI users, since there are major differences in code we have no idea about, and because this is a JET community, not an SPT-AKI one.

+In case you're asking which one to choose, there's virtually no difference when it comes to performance, moddability, user friendliness, and quality of emulation.
+If you want the latest updates with possible bugs, SPT-AKI releases new updates quite frequently, and runs on a rolling release platform, where the latest game version is supported at the cost of potential instability.
+In contrast, JET works on a point-release system, where we release new updates relatively slowly to ensure as much stability possible.
+This means AKI may be a major version of EFT ahead, while JET would be on an older version.

+## Where should I go if I want SPT-AKI support?
+This is a JET Discord server.
+The official SPT-AKI developers are available on Guilded.gg on Senko's Pub.
+However, you can also receive AKI-related support on Discord at the EmuTarkov Related Community server [here](https://discord.gg/BpKdMkv).

+Please note that EmuRC is not the official SPT-AKI community.
+They are an affiliate community, and as such have inherently different communities, structure, rules, staff teams, etc. Please be aware of this when intermingling between these communities.

+## I have an issue/question about Altered Escape.
+Because Altered Escape is a third-party mod for JET, and uses an experimental, in-development server build, we do not offer Altered Escape-specific support.
+You are best off looking for AE support [here](https://discord.gg/tagQAqw3HB).